CeleiteCode/BlingBlingAddonsStrucCheck/README.md

 *Created by [BlingBling](https://github.com/blingblingdeveloper) and [Celeite](https://github.com/CeleiteCode)*

 ## Introduction:
-Structure Check is an addon for [BlingBling Addons](https://github.com/blingblingdeveloper/BlingBlingAddons).
+BlingBling Addons Struc Check is an addon for [BlingBling Addons](https://github.com/blingblingdeveloper/BlingBlingAddons).

 $\color{#AA0000}{\textsf{All ChatTriggers modules must comply with Hypixel rules to be verified.}}$
 This feature was separated from the mod for people who do not intend to use it, and to ensure **BlingBling Addons** could be verified.